5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 : If your user account has no admin rights but your Scheduled Task needs to run with highest privileges then you need to specify a different user id / password after clicking the "Change user or group" button.

-: Whether your application needs to run with higgest privileges or not is impossible to say.
+: Whether your application needs to run with highest privileges or not is impossible to say.
 Experience shows that sometimes something that does not work when -- and only when -- the application is running as a Scheduled Task will work fine with highest privileges although it is by no means clear what those rights are required for.

 Configure for
 : Generally you should select the OS the task is running on.